Aketirani/audio-mnist/readme.md

 - [Developer](#developer)

 ### Project Overview
-Voice recordings can be analyzed to infer a wide range of details including the content spoken, the emotional state, gender, and even the identity of the speaker.
-This project centers on gender recognition, aiming to create a model capable of identifying gender-specific patterns and features in voice recordings.
+Voice recordings can reveal a wide range of details, including the content spoken, emotional state, gender, and identity of the speaker.
+This project focuses on gender recognition, aiming to create a model capable of identifying gender-specific patterns in voice recordings.

 ### Structure
 ```